Sparklines, Bullet Graphs, Minipies, and Whiskers

 Survey Results - Using MicroCharts

-(Bar charts, pie graphs, and bullet graphs created using MicroCharts)
+Bar charts, pie graphs, and bullet graphs created using MicroCharts

-Important: The use of both the pie graphs and the bullet graphs is redundant of course.
+Important: The use of both the pie graphs and the bullet graphs is redundant.
 The column of pie charts should be removed.
 Notice how much easier it is to compare the size of the blue bars in the Target column?
 The bullet graph provides additional value by making it easy to see how the rating for a specific question compares to the department average, and whether the rating is in the desirable "Green Zone".

 References